 There are two line-out connectors, one on the front and one on the rear of the computer.
 The computer sends audio signals through this connector to powered speakers with built-in amplifiers, headphones, a multimedia keyboard, or the audio line-in connector on a stereo system.
-The internal speaker in your computer is disabled when any device is attached to either the front or rear line-out connector.
-Connecting devices to the front line-out connector disables the rear line-out connector.
+The internal speaker in your computer is disabled when any device is attached to this connector.